Go Ad-Free

 “Fewer than one-third of the most common drugs featured in direct-to-consumer television advertising were rated as having high therapeutic value, defined as providing at least moderate improvement in clinical outcomes compared with existing therapies.
 Manufacturers’ television advertising spending on included products rated as low therapeutic value was $15.9 billion from 2015 to 2021.”

-Why would drug companies spend so much money on prescription drug ads there were not of extraordinary value?
+Why would drug companies spend so much money advertising prescription drug that were not of extraordinary value?
 The authors answer:

 “One explanation might be that drugs with substantial therapeutic value are likely to be recognized and prescribed without advertising, so manufacturers have greater incentive to promote drugs of lesser value.”